DuCk-31/DuCk-31/README.md

 ## 🚀 About Me

--🎯 First year Student at RMIT University
+🎯 First year Student at FPT University
--💻 Passionate about technology and software development -📚 Currently documenting my learning journey through various programming languages and technologies -🌱 Always eager to learn new technologies and improve my skills -🎯 Building projects to apply theoretical knowledge into practical solutions
+💻 Passionate about technology and software development
+📚 Currently documenting my learning journey through various programming languages and technologies
+🌱 Always eager to learn new technologies and improve my skills
+🎯 Building projects to apply theoretical knowledge into practical solutions

 ## 🛠️ Technologies & Tools